-Supports needed to achieve proper body position, balance, or alignment (see 115 CMR 2.01 and 5.11(1)), and health-related protections (see 115 CMR 2.01 and 5.11(1)) are not emergency restraint.
+Supports needed for an individual to achieve proper body position, balance, or alignment .

-Supports may be used only to achieve proper bodily position and balance, to permit the individual to actively participate in ongoing activities without the risk of physical harm from those activities, to prevent reinjury during the time that an injury is healing or to prevent infection of a condition for which the individual is being treated, or to enable provider staff to evacuate an individual who is not capable of evacuation.
-Devices providing such support include, but are not limited to, orthopedically prescribed appliances, surgical dressings and bandages, protective helmets, supportive body bands, and physical holding in a gentle manner for no more than five minutes, as further specified in 115 CMR 2.01.
+(a) Such supports may be used only to achieve proper bodily position and balance, to permit the individual to actively participate in ongoing activities without the risk of physical harm from those activities, to prevent re-injury during the time that an injury is healing or to prevent infection of a condition for which the individual is being treated, or to enable provider staff to evacuate an individual who is not capable of evacuation.
+Devices providing such support include, but are not limited to, orthopedically prescribed appliances, surgical dressings and bandages, protective helmets, and supportive body bands.

-Health-related protections (permitted under federal regulation 42 CFR 483.450(d)(iii)) are ordered by a physician or other authorized clinician if absolutely necessary during a specific medical or dental procedure or for the individual's protection during the time that a condition undergoing treatment pursuant to that clinician's orders exists.
-When used in accordance with 115 CMR 5.12, these devices shall not be considered a type of restraint.

-(1) Physical Holding which is and is not Restraint.
-If, in order to physically hold the individual, physical force is required to overcome his or her active resistance, then the holding is not a physical holding in a gentle manner nor a support or health-related protection (unless the holding is employed to evacuate an individual from his or her residence), but rather is an emergency restraint subject to the requirements for restraint set forth in 115 CMR 5.11.
-Physical holdings necessary to evacuate an individual from his or her residence shall be deemed to be a support and not an emergency restraint, regardless of whether physical force is necessary to overcome the individual's active resistance.

-(2) Limitations on Health-related Protections and Supports.
-Health-related protections ordered by a physician or other authorized clinician for the individual's protection during the time that a medical, dental, or other condition requiring treatment exists may be employed if authorized by the clinician.
-Supports needed to achieve holding, including devices, needed to achieve proper body position, balance, or alignment shall be authorized only if determined in the individual's ISP to be the least restrictive means of achieving a therapeutic objective.
+(b) Supports needed to achieve proper body position, balance, or alignment shall be authorized only if determined in the individual's ISP to be the least restrictive means of achieving a therapeutic objective.
 Where such determination is required, the ISP shall specify the device to be used, and the individual's record shall contain the indications for use and discontinuance, the alternatives considered, the frequency and duration of use, procedures for safety checks, and the qualified professional supervising use of the device.

+(2) Health-related Protections.
+A health-related protection ordered by a physician or other authorized clinician for an individual's protection during the time that a medical, dental, or other condition requiring treatment exists may be employed if authorized by the clinician.

 (3) Further Limitations on Supports.
-Supports permitted under 115 CMR 5.12(2) shall be designed and applied:
+Supports permitted under 115 CMR 5.12 shall be designed and applied:

-(a) With the authorization and supervision of a qualified practitioner;
+(a) As authorized and supervised by a qualified practitioner;

 (b) In accordance with principles of good body alignment, concern for circulation, and allowance for change of position;

-5.12: continued

 (c) In accordance with safety checks and opportunities for exercise as specified by the qualified professional, and, if applicable, set forth in the individual's ISP; and

-(d) With documentation as to the frequency and duration of use, safety checks, and opportunities for exercise.
+(d) With documentation of the frequency and duration of use, safety checks, and opportunities for exercise.